 C. Before the examination

-1. Check the front of the question paper for the exact requirements for authorised materials, particularly calculators, dictionaries (see F page 2), anthologies and set texts.
+- Check the front of the question paper for the exact requirements for authorised materials, particularly calculators, dictionaries (see F on page 2), anthologies and set texts.

-3. Warn candidates that they must give you any unauthorised materials.
-This includes potential technological/web enabled sources of information such as iPods, mobile phones, MP3/4 players, smartwatches and wrist watches which have a data storage device.
+- Warn candidates that they must give you any unauthorised materials.
+This includes iPods, mobile phones, MP3/4 players or similar devices and watches.

 D. During the examination

-3. Be vigilant.
-Supervise the candidates at all times to prevent cheating and distractions.
+- Be vigilant.
+Always supervise the candidates to prevent cheating and distractions.

-8. In an emergency see section 25 of these Instructions and your centre’s emergency evacuation procedure.
+- In an emergency see section 25 of the Instructions and your centre’s emergency evacuation procedure.